Downlink Performance Analysis for a Generalized Shotgun Cellular System: Conclusions

-Let $\bar{R}=R\Psi^{-\frac{1}{\varepsilon}}$, where $R$ is the random variable representing the distance from the MS to a BS in the 1-D SCS with a BS density function $\lambda\left(r\right)$, $\Psi$ is the shadow fading factor corresponding to the BS, and $\bar{R}$ is the corresponding equivalent distance.
-Using the \textit{product space representation} and \textit{Marking Theorem} in \cite{Kingman1993}, $\bar{R}$ also corresponds to the 1-D SCS with a BS density function derived below.
+Let $\bar{R}=R\left(K\Psi\right)^{-1}$, where $R$ is the random variable representing the distance from the MS to a BS in the 1-D SCS with a BS density function $\lambda\left(r\right)$, $K,\ \Psi$ are the transmission power and the fading factor corresponding to the BS, respectively, and $\bar{R}$ is the corresponding equivalent distance.
+Using the \textit{product space representation} and \textit{Marking Theorem} in \cite{Kingman1993}, $\bar{R}$ also corresponds to the 1-D SCS with a BS density function derived following $\left(\ref{eq:app1Step1}\right):$